 Ever since a friend told me about a magical tour they took in the Riviera Maya I knew I needed to tour Sian Ka’an for myself.
-So I did what any good adventure travel blogger would do, I did a lot of research on Sian Ka’an biosphere tours, but mostly so I could figure out how to get there without taking an organized tour.
+So I did what any good adventure travel blogger would do, I did a lot of research on Sian Ka’an biosphere tours, but mostly so I could figure out how to get there without doing an organized tour of Sian Ka’an.
+I just wanted to go on my own, mostly to save money.

 Sadly my research hit a wall as it just seemed way too complicated to get there solo, and at the time I wasn’t sure if it was really worth the money for a guided tour.
 So I put my tour of Sian Ka’an on the back burner.
 But I never stopped thinking about it.